anandramdeo-df/df-secure-otp/README.md

 - `import DFLivelinessAuth` in your `UIViewController` file where you want to use this feature.

-- And instantiate the view with following code.
+- And instantiate the view with following code and this will also return the video data if user spoken correct words.

         let DFVLInstance = DFLivelinessAuthConstant.sharedInstance

-        DFVLInstance.initialize(success: { [weak self] viewController in
+        DFVLInstance.getRecordedVideo(success: { (data, status) in

-            if let vc = viewController {
+            if status {
-                vc.delegate = self
-                let navVc = UINavigationController(rootViewController: vc)
-                self?.present(navVc, animated: true, completion: nil)
+                // When user spoken correct words.
+            } else {
+                // When user spoken incorrect words.
             }
         }, failure: { (error) in
-            print(error?.userInfo)
+        // If user is unabel to authenticate or didn't provide API key. print(error)
         })

-- You will get the result in delegate method, with `videoData` and `otp-status`:

-        // Result will be in the call-back delegate method extension ViewController: GetRecordedVideo {
-            func recordedVideo(videoData: Data, status: Bool) {
-                if status {
-                    globalURL = URL(string: "")
-                    let tmpFileURL = URL(fileURLWithPath:NSTemporaryDirectory()).appendingPathComponent("video").appendingPathExtension("MP4")
-                    DispatchQueue.main.async {
-                        _ = (try? videoData.write(to: tmpFileURL, options: [.atomic])) != nil
-                    }

-                    globalURL = tmpFileURL
-                    self.showAlert("Speech to text for numbers is verified", title: "SUCCESS") } else {
-                    self.showAlert("Speech to text for numbers is not verified", title: "FAILURE") }
-                print("Spoken words are incorrect")
-            }
-        }

 Output would be:
 <br>